gathering/gondulapi-techo/README.md

 - From "database_string" to actual parameters.
 - Order results by some attribute for certain endpoints.
 - Add periodic cleanup of expired tokens.
+- Normalize UUIDs from path/query params before comparing in database to avoid missing a match due to case sensitivity for something insensitive.
+- Create permanent access tokens through API.

 ### Desirable Changes from 2021